 A homestead property tax exemption for seniors and qualifying disabled veterans allows for the first 50 percent of up to \$200,000 in market value to be free from property tax.
-In most years, property tax funded jurisdictions are reimbursed for the amount of the exemption by the state general fund (this funding was suspended during the last recession).
+In most years, property tax funded jurisdictions are reimbursed for the amount of the exemption by the state general fund (this funding was suspended during the Great Recession).

 The state's property tax and rent rebate circuit breaker program provides property tax rebates to elderly or surviving spouses, disabled homeowners, and renters based on income.
-In 2018, the maximum rebate of \$700 for single claimants with income under \$17,346 (\$11,874 for a married couple) and the minimum rebate was \$227 for single claimants with income between \$12,077 and \$14,074 (or between \$16,605 and \$18,972 if married).
+In 2019, the maximum rebate was \$700.
+Eligibility was restricted to households with income up to \$4,074 (single) or \$18,972 (married) in 2019 (Significant Features of the Property Tax).